-Line a 9 x 4 x 4-inch Pullman loaf pan with parchment, so a significant amount hangs over the top.
-Add a thin layer of raspberry sorbet to the bottom of the pan and place in the freezer.
-Freeze the rest of the sorbet for another use in an airtight container for up to 3 months.
+Line a 9 x 4 x 4-inch Pullman loaf pan with parchment paper, so a significant amount hangs over the long sides.
+Add a thin layer of raspberry sorbet to the bottom of the pan and place in the freezer for at least 2 hours.
+Freeze the remaining sorbet for another use in an airtight container for up to 3 months.

-Once the sorbet has been freezing for 2 hours, remove from the freezer.
-It’s time for the next layer of ice cream.
+Remove the pan from the freezer after 2 hours.
+It’s time for the next layer.
 Add about half of the lime ice cream in an even layer over the first sorbet layer.

-Place the loaf pan back in the freezer and freeze for several hours, until frozen solid.
+Place the loaf pan back in the freezer and freeze until frozen solid, at least 4 hours.

-Remove the ice cream from the freezer and invert the loaf pan over a serving plate.
+Remove the loaf pan from the freezer and invert it over a serving plate or cold marble slab.
 If the ice cream won’t come out, heat the pan by wrapping it with a hot towel or wave it with a blowtorch.

 Remove the parchment paper.
 Cover the baked Alaska with the meringue using a large offset spatula.
 To create curls, take a blob—yes, a blob—of the meringue between your fingers and press it against the meringue on the cake.
 Pull the blob away from the cake, it will break off in a wispy curl.
 The thicker the blob you lay down as a foundation on the cake, the bigger the curls will be.
 It may take a few times to get the hang of it, but then you’ll be off and running.
 Plus, it’s fun.
 Freeze until ready to serve.